 Benchmarks provide a standard level of pressure against which to assess resistance.
 Benchmarks are either quantitative or qualitative.
 The quantitative benchmarks describe a value for magnitude, extent and in some cases duration.
 These values are derived from a literature review of the effects of activities that result in the pressure under consideration.
 In the sensitivity assessment process, these values can be compared with values in the evidence.
-Examples of quantitative benchmarks used in the MarESA methodology are temperature, salinity and oxygen level tolerances.
+Examples of quantitative benchmarks used in the MarESA methodology are temperature, salinity, and oxygen level tolerances.

-Many benchmarks remain qualitative, that is, they describe a pressure or process, e.g. 'removal of non-target species', and 'introduction of non-indigenous species', where the level of resistance is determined by the levels of damage or disturbance documented in the evidence.
+Many benchmarks remain qualitative, that is, they describe a pressure or process, e.g., 'removal of non-target species,' and 'introduction of non-indigenous species,' where the level of resistance is determined by the levels of damage or disturbance documented in the evidence.
 In these cases, there is the danger that the sensitivity assessments do not compare 'like' with 'like' and care should be taken to record the evidence used in detail.

 For qualitative benchmarks, resistance is assessed against the available evidence for the effects of the pressure on the species or community of interest.
+This is referred to as a 'weight of evidence' approach.
 For example:

-- evidence of mass mortality of a population of the species or community of interest (either short or long term) in response to a pressure benchmark will be ranked as 'Low' resistance; - evidence of reduced abundance, or extent of a population of the species or community of interest (either short or long term) in response to a pressure benchmark will be ranked as 'Medium' resistance; - evidence of sub-lethal effects or reduced reproductive potential of a population of the species or community of interest will be assessed as 'High' resistance.
+- evidence of severe10 (mass, >75%) mortality of a population of the species or community of interest (either short or long term) in response to a pressure benchmark will be ranked as 'None' resistance; - evidence of a significant (ca 25-75%) reduction in the abundance, or extent of a population of the species or community of interest (either short or long term) in response to a pressure benchmark will be ranked as 'Low' resistance; - evidence of some (minor, <25%) reduction in the abundance, or extent of a population of the species or community of interest (either short or long term) in response to a pressure benchmark will be ranked as 'Medium' resistance; or - evidence of sub-lethal effects or reduced reproductive potential of a population of the species or community of interest will be assessed as 'High' resistance.